The financial impact of a brain tumour

 Household energy bills

-Some people impacted by a diagnosis find themselves spending more money on thier energy bills.
-This is often because they need to spend more time indoors when they’re recovering from treatment and feeling colder as a side-effect.
-Take a look at how much you’re currently spending on your energy bills and how much a possible increase in would impact you.
+For some people the financial impact is seeing more money spent on energy bills.
+This is because they need to spend more time indoors when they’re recovering from treatment and feeling colder as a side-effect.
+Take a look at how much you’re currently spending on your energy bills and how much financial impact a possible increase would have.

 Joining one of our Online Brain Tumour Support Groups would be a great opportunity to find out how this has impacted people who have already experienced this.